leftfield-geospatial/map-thicket-agc/README.md

 [data/inputs/imagery](data/inputs/imagery) | The [satellite and aerial imagery](https://1drv.ms/u/s!Aq0bZ0KcAqFZgRbcRhS5iDFdqC8F?e=gu3qLf) should be downloaded into this directory.

 ### Generating Results
 The [scripts](scripts) directory contains python scripts for generating results.
-To execute the scripts in the required order, execute:
+To run the scripts in the required order, execute:
 ```shell
 python map_thicket_agc/scripts/run_all.py
 ```